dddddjdddjddjdjdd/i-use-win7-btw/README.md

 - [Windows 7 & Thorium](https://thorium.rocks/win7) - Unofficial builds of software based on the [Thorium browser](https://github.com/Alex313031/thorium-win7) (Chromium fork), also some other patched software
 - [Compatibility List](https://thorium.rocks/misc/win7_compat_list.html) by the same author ([Alex313031](https://github.com/Alex313031)).
 Contains download links.
+- [/lwt/ Copypasta](https://pastebin.com/M32z9Mpg) - A massive copypasta with info on many legacy releases of Windows.
+No longer updated but still has a lot of useful info
+- [legacy-windows-survival-guide](https://github.com/dddddjdddjddjdjdd/legacy-windows-survival-guide) - Work in progress legacy Windows survival guide by dddddjdddjddjdjdd

 ---